-- In The Present Moment: Mindful attention is completely engaged in the present moment experience.
-We let go of tension caused by wanting things to be different than they are and we accept the present moment as it is.
+- In The Present Moment: Mindful attention is wholly engaged in the present moment experience.
+We let go of tension caused by wanting things to be different from what they are, and we accept the present moment as it is.

 WHAT DOES LIVING IN THE PRESENT EVEN MEAN?

 Let’s take an example.
 Have you ever gotten in your car to go somewhere, and when you arrived, realized you don’t remember how you got there?
 Or, you walk into another room or upstairs to get something, but once you got there, you forgot what it is you wanted?

 These are typical examples of mindlessness—another term for being on auto-pilot or programming, where we’re not fully conscious of our actions.

 We lose ourselves in auto-pilot most of the day.
 Every day, we’re programmed to live in our heads rather than through our experiences.

 One point I stress in my yoga classes is to let go of thinking about how a pose should look and begin to experience how it feels.
 Noting what a yoga pose feels like allows you to go within for the experience instead of looking outward and enables you to be in the present moment.

 When you live in the past, you don’t have enough presence; you are loaded down with too much of your history: guilt, regret, grievances, sadness, bitterness, and non-forgiveness.

 At the same time, living too much in the future weighs you down with unease, anxiety, tension, stress, worry, and all forms of fear.